Summarised from Come as You Are by Emily Nagosky.

 This post is my summary of the most critical points in the theory, and how they might apply to our sex lives.
 Please indulge me as I use an automotive analogy throughout.
 Continue reading Hand-Break Off, Gas Pedal Down

-Painful sex is incredibly distressing & confusing for the women who experience it, and their partners.
+Painful sex is incredibly distressing & confusing for those who experience it, and their partners.

 I’ve recently been reading Esther Perel’s book Mating in Captivity: Sex, Lies and Domestic Bliss.
 The book discusses sex and eroticism in long-term relationships and is interesting in many ways.
 But there’s a particular point that has stood out for me as a sex therapist.